 To learn more about your account and any potential security risks, call your financial institution immediately.

-You can also notify your bank that you've been phished, if your account isn't having any issues.
+You can also notify your bank that you've been phished if your account isn't having any issues.

 3. Watch for "Urgent" Deadlines or Requests From New Recipients